Push Mower Buying Guide

 Clipping Disposal

-What you plan on doing with clippings as you work?
-Mulching, side-discharge, or bagging are the three options on mowers, but not all feature the three.
-A three-function mower has the best versatility, but might not be needed for everyone.
-Mulching returns nutrients to the soil, and bagging gives a clean and polished appearance.
+Mulching, side-discharge, or bagging are the three options on mowers, but not all feature them.
+A three-function mower has the best versatility, but not everyone might need it.
+Mulching returns nutrients to the soil, and bagging gives it a clean and polished appearance.

 Washout Fitting